 Sebaceous filaments are often confused with blackheads, but they’re really just a normal part of your skin.
 They form when oil is produced around a hair follicle.
 So, how can you tell the difference?

-While sebaceous filaments can be professionally extracted, removing them is only temporary—they always come back.
+Since sebaceous filaments are a normal part of your skin, you cannot get rid of them.
+While large sebaceous filaments can be professionally extracted, removing them is only temporary—they always come back.
+However, there are ways you can make them appear smaller.
 To reduce the appearance of sebaceous filaments, focus on skincare products that help minimize pores and control oil production.

-Stop sebaceous filaments from taking over your face with these helpful skincare tips:
+While you can’t get rid of sebaceous filaments, stop them from taking over your face with these helpful skincare tips: